CiaranOMara/XAM-old.jl/docs/src/hts-files.md

 genomes, chromosomes, or contigs.
 BioAlignments provides several data formats commonly used for this kind of task.

-BioAlignments offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.
+XAM offers high-performance tools for SAM and BAM file formats, which are the most popular file formats.

 If you have questions about the SAM and BAM formats or any of the terminology